Direct Current Fundamentals

-Introductory course in the understanding, programming and operation of programmable logic control and the utilization of such controls as an aid to effective production and quality control processes for production line industrial control systems.
-Practical application includes the programming and changes of operational programs and generated control commands which provides a complete system for efficient high speed production requirements.
+Introductory course in the understanding, programming and operation of programmable logic control and the utilization of such controls as an aid to effective production and quality control processes for production-line industrial control systems.
+Practical application includes the programming and modifying operational programs and generated control commands to ensure efficient, high-speed production.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): ELT234.
-Spring Only.

 Electrical Machinery Analysis

 Theory and laboratory instruction in the use and operation of electrical machinery and transformers, meters and metering methods used with this equipment, and troubleshooting procedures using schematic diagrams.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT126.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT126 or ELT122 or ELT129 or RET122.
 Spring Only.